- Last Updated: 05 November 2023 05 November 2023

-A significant sub-set of Long COVIDpatients have symptoms that are consistent with a diagnosis of ME/CFS:
+A significant sub-set (50% or more) of Long COVID patients have symptoms that are consistent with a diagnosis of ME/CFS:

 - Reduction or impairment in ability to carry out normal daily activities, accompanied by profound fatigue;

 - Post-exertional malaise (worsening of symptoms after physical, cognitive, or emotional effort);

 - Orthostatic intolerance (symptoms that worsen when a person stands upright and improve when the person lies back down).

 Other common manifestations of ME/CFS include pain, failure to recover from a prior infection, and abnormal immune function.

 These symptoms may occur alone or along with other manifestations common to Long COVID.

 Patients who have symptoms consistent with ME/CFS should be treated as ME/CFS patients, which includes guidance on energy management (e.g. pacing) and only a slow and carefully monitored re-introduction of exercise and resumption of normal activities.
 Additionally, the ICD-10 code for ME/CFS (G93.32) should be added to the clinical record.

 Diagnosing ME/CFS in People with Long COVID (US ME/CFS Clinician Coalition Consensus Statement, April 2023)